-As we have established, 'working an order' is leaving a set of instructions for a trade to be placed in your absence should certain price conditions be met.
+As we have established, 'a working order' is a set of instructions for a trade to be placed in your absence should certain price conditions be met.
 So far we have seen that those instructions contain key pieces of information, such as the price you are leaving the order at, whether the order is a Stop or a Limit and whether you are looking to buy or sell.